ZeroXLR/natural-numbers-gitbook/Order/README.md

 &nbsp;
-> The theorem above is sometimes presented in a slightly different form.
-For this alternative form, one first needs the simple idea of a strict order:
+> The theorem above is sometimes presented in a slightly different form which I illustrate next:

 ## Definition Strict Order